 The Battle of Kenyérmező (Breadfield), 13 October 1479

-King Matthias Corvinus had been fighting the Ottomans for almost ten years, we have talked about how he had taken back Szabács, Galambóc, and Jajca.
+King Matthias Corvinus had been fighting against the Ottomans for almost ten years, we have talked about how he had recaptured Szabács, Galambóc, and Jajca.
 You can read more about Jajca Castle here:

 https://www.hungarianottomanwars.com/ottoman-occupied-lands/jajca/

-The Battle of Kenyérmező is connected to Kinizsi Pál, the legendary general of King Matthias.
-(Note, I use the Oriental name order for Hungarian names where family names come first.)
-According to a legend, Kinizsi Pál was a miller boy who offered a drink to the thirsty king who was passing thru; he offered it on a millstone because he was very strong.
-It was the beginning of his career.
-However, according to historians, he had come from a lower noble family in Bihar County but we can find the name “Kinizsi” in Abaúj-Torna County and also in the Székely-land in Transylvania.
-In the picture below, you can see Kinizsi as a side figure on King Matthias’ statue in Kolozsvár (Cluj, Klausenburg):
+The battle of Kenyérmező is associated with Kinizsi Pál, the legendary general of King Matthias.
+(Note: I use the oriental order for Hungarian names, where the surname comes first).
+According to the legend, Kinizsi Pál was a miller’s boy who offered a thirsty king a drink on a millstone because he was very strong.
+This was the beginning of his career.
+However, according to historians, he came from a lower noble family in Bihar County, but we can find the name “Kinizsi” in Abaúj-Torna County and also in the Székely-land in Transylvania.
+In the picture below you can see Kinizsi as a side figure on the statue of King Matthias in Kolozsvár (Cluj, Klausenburg):

 Before this battle, Ottoman marauders had attacked Transylvania several times between 1474 and 1475.
-They attacked Hungary in 1475 and could break in as far as Nagyvárad (Oradea) but they were driven out.
-Then, the Ottomans lost the castle of Szabács on our southern border during the next year, before suffering the sobering open defeat at Kenyérmező (Breadfield), Transylvania, in 1479 when General Kinizsi scattered their superior army.
-The victory was significant to the Christians because the enemy was defeated in a grand-scale battle.
-Since the battle of Nicopolis (1396) and the battle of Várna (1444) the Ottomans have been considered an unbeatable foe on the open field.
-During our tenth war against the Ottomans, Kinizsi Pál and Báthory István dispersed this myth at Kenyérmező / Breadfield.
+They attacked Hungary in 1475 and managed to penetrate as far as Nagyvárad (Oradea), but they were driven out.
+The following year, the Ottomans lost the castle of Szabács on our southern border, before suffering the sobering open defeat at Kenyérmező (Breadfield), Transylvania, in 1479, when General Kinizsi scattered their superior army.
+The victory was significant for the Christians because the enemy was defeated in a large-scale battle.
+Since the Battle of Nicopolis (1396) and the Battle of Várna (1444), the Ottomans were considered an unbeatable enemy in the open field.
+During our tenth war against the Ottomans, Kinizsi Pál and Báthory István dispelled this myth at Kenyérmező / Breadfield.

-Indeed, this victorious battle was the most tremendous Hungarian-Ottoman conflict fought in Transylvania up to that time, within the boundaries of the Kingdom of Hungary.
+In fact, this victorious battle was the biggest Hungarian-Ottoman conflict that had ever been fought in Transylvania, within the borders of the Kingdom of Hungary.

-The battle took place on October 13, 1479, near the Maros (Mureş) River.
-The Hungarian army was led by Kinizsi Pál, Báthory István, Vuk Branković, and Basarab Laiotă cel Bătrân.
-It was the time when Hungarian, Serbian, and those semi-heavy cavalrymen called Hussars became famous for their ability to defeat the Ottoman light cavalry.
-King Matthias said, “…they are the lightly armed riders whom we call Hussars” (1481) Verily, they were lighter than a heavy cavalryman but wore more armor than the ordinary light cavalrymen.
+The battle took place on October 13, 1479, near the Maros River (Mureş).
+The Hungarian army was led by Kinizsi Pál, Báthory István, Vuk Branković and Basarab Laiotă cel Bătrân.
+It was the time when Hungarian, Serbian, and semi-heavy cavalrymen, called Hussars, became famous for their ability to defeat the Ottoman light cavalry.
+King Matthias said, “…these are the lightly armed horsemen whom we call Hussars” (1481) Truly, they were lighter than a heavy cavalryman, but wore more armor than the ordinary light cavalrymen.
 You can read more about them here:

 https://www.hungarianottomanwars.com/essays/horses-of-battle/

-After the Ottoman–Venetian War (1463–79) in the spring of 1479, a major Ottoman Turkish army convened under Szendrő (Smederevo), above all Akıncıs.
-They were irregular cavalrymen, in the battles they were one of the first divisions to face the opposing military and were known for their prowess in battle.
-Unpaid they lived and operated as raiders on the frontiers of the Ottoman Empire, subsisting totally on plunder.
-King Matthias assumedly was informed about their intention, according to the chronicle of Antonio Bonfini.
-The king ordered the voivode of Transylvania, Báthory István to mobilize his army on 11 July.
-Kinizsi Pál, the Comes of Temes was also alerted.
-Among the soldiers of Matthias, there was also Jaksics Demeter, one of the favorite military leaders of the king.
-His brother was there, too, leading 900 riders.
+After the Ottoman-Venetian War (1463-79) in the spring of 1479, a large Ottoman-Turkish army was assembled under Szendrő (Smederevo), mainly Akıncıs.
+They were irregular cavalrymen, they were one of the first divisions to face the enemy in battles, and they were known for their prowess in battle.
+Unpaid, they lived and operated as raiders on the frontiers of the Ottoman Empire, subsisting entirely on plunder.
+According to the chronicle of Antonio Bonfini, King Matthias was informed of their intentions.
+The king ordered the Transylvanian voivode Báthory István to mobilize his army on July 11.
+Kinizsi Pál, the Comes of Temes, was also alerted.
+Among the soldiers of Matthias was Jaksics Demeter, one of the king’s favorite military leaders.
+His brother was also there, leading 900 horsemen.

 You can read more about Kinizsi Pál here: